MickMorley/GBA-PK-multiplayer/README.md

 3. Select the `Server` lua file
 4. Go to File > New multiplayer window
 5. Repeat steps 1-3 on the new window, except choose the `Client` lua file

+## Setup on LAN

+### Lua Config

+1. Get the IPv4 address of the PC slated to run the `Server.lua` file
+2. Open each `Client.lua` file, replace `127.0.0.1` with the Server's IPv4

+### Emulator Steps

+1. Open mgba and load the game
+2. Go to Tools > Scripting > File > Load script...
+3. Select the `Server` lua file for the Server machine and `Client` lua file for the Client machines